piyushrawat79/JavaScript_dashboard_project/README.md

-# JavaScript_dashboard_project
+# Netflix_dashboard_project
-This is frontend spotify project
+This is frontend Netflix Project
 Like this video!;